Table of Contents

 - "White Christmas" by Bing Crosby is the best-selling single of all time, bringing nostalgia and joy to the holiday season.

->> Pairing Fun Facts About Christmas with christmas jokes turns a fun fact session into something more interactive.
 Imagine sharing a quirky fact followed by a playful joke—it keeps the conversation light, festive, and educational all at once.

 Christmas Facts For Kids